 How Refrigerators Work

 All frost-free refrigerators operate on the same principles.
 It is a closed system that is controlled by the use of timers and controls.

 - The way it works is that refrigerant is compressed into a liquid in a closed system and is sent to the freezer through a tube where it is allowed to expand back into a gas state.
 When it expands, it actually absorbs heat.

 - Then it is sent through a tube back to the compressor, where it is compressed into a liquid again, giving off a lot of heat.

 - There are coils in two places.
 The coils located in the freezer compartment behind a panel or wall are called the evaporator coils.
-The coils located near the compressor which are located on the bottom or back of the refrigerator are called the condenser coils.
+The coils located near the compressor, located on the bottom or back of the refrigerator, are called the condenser coils.

 That is the basic idea of how it works; the refrigerant cycles in and out of the refrigerator, absorbing and releasing heat.
 This cycle operates on a continuous loop to keep the refrigerator at a constant temperature.